doxeylab/learn-genomics-in-linux/task1/README.md

 pwd
 ```

-And this will print the current location (e.g., /home/username)
+And this will print to the screen your current location (e.g., /home/username)

 You can always get back to your home folder by typing